sloria/dotfiles-old/README.md

 - anaconda python
 - Mac Desktop Applications installed with [homebrew cask](https://github.com/caskroom/homebrew-cask)
 - a tmux.conf that's pretty neat
+- vim with Vundle for plugin management.
+All configuration in a single file .vimrc
 - pluggable.
 Everything is optional.
 Fork this.
 Remove what you don't use.
 Configure what you do use.

 ## prerequisites: Install these first